Business

 • Photographer/videographer

-5. Get Back to Basics
+5. Get back to basics

 The wisdom of learning a trade didn’t just become obsolete with the Internet.
 There will always be homes and cities, and they will always need maintenance.